What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Long Haul Flight Hygiene Information

-Due to the coronavirus risk, long-haul flights were made a little more troublesome (as have most things in life lately ).
+Due to the coronavirus risk, long-haul flights became a little more troublesome (as have most things in life lately).
 The good news is that there are a few measures you can take to minimize your risk of contracting the virus on a long-haul flight while feeling fresh as a daisy at the same time!

 Antibacterial Wipes To Clean Your Seat Area

 Wipes are easy to pack (still take a bottle of hand sanitizer).
-You can easily store a couple of packs of antibacterial wipes in your bag or backpack, which will take up next to no space.
+You can easily store a couple of packs of antibacterial wipes in your bag or backpack, taking up next to no space.

-Make sure you opt for the ones that contain antiseptic like this and not the beauty types, as these will give you zero protection, although they’ll make your hands smell nice!
-You should also make sure you’re purchasing wipes like this that are safe to use on your skin to avoid rashes.
+Make sure you opt for the ones that contain antiseptics like this and not the beauty types, as these will give you zero protection, although they’ll make your hands smell nice!
+You should also make sure you’re purchasing wipes like these that are safe for your skin to avoid rashes.

 Use the wipes to clean your seat, tray table, and belt buckle.
 NEVER EVER use a wipe for your hands and then use it on your tray table – that’s a rookie mistake right there!
-You should also avoid using the same wipe for more than one thing, as you’re just transferring bacteria from one place to another.
+You should also avoid using the same wipe for multiple things, as you’re just transferring bacteria from one place to another.

 While it might not be sustainable or cost-effective, it’s far better to use more rather than less in the current climate and adequately protect yourself.

-So, one wipe, for one thing, discard in a plastic bag and throw in the trash bag when it’s passed around.
+So, for one wipe, discard it in a plastic bag and throw it in the trash bag when it’s passed around.

 Face Masks